jwnukoski/PICPI/README.md

 # Goal:
 Provide an easy way to display pictures, with optional transitions, a clock for time, weather and other features like RSS feeds.
-This project is intended to be a RaspberryPi project, however it can be hosted on any PC with a Apache / PHP / SQL stack.
+This project is intended to be a RaspberryPi project, however it can be hosted on any PC with an Apache / PHP / SQL stack.
-If this is a home setup on RaspberryPi, then you can simply use XAMPP.

 # Progress:
 This project currently only has basic functionality: